 In 2011, the Ecclesia Dei Commission promulgated the Instruction Universae Ecclesiae, which further specified the use and regulation of the Extraordinary Form.
 This Instruction deals with the competence of Diocesan Bishops; the meaning of a “stable group of the faithful”; the qualifications of the priest-celebrant; some matters of liturgical and ecclesiastical discipline; the use of the other sacraments, including Confirmation and Holy Orders; the use of the Breviarium Romanum; the Sacred Triduum; the rites of religious orders; and the use of the Pontificale Romanum and the Rituale Romanum.

 It is not certain what the future holds, but for the present the Pope hopes that the two forms of the one Roman Rite may provide a mutual spiritual enrichment for the faithful and promote the Communion of the whole Church as an expression of unity in diversity.

 In the Diocese of Lancaster several priests celebrate Mass in the Extraordinary Form.
-Advertised Masses in the Extraordinary Form within the Diocese in October 2016 can be found on the Latin Mass Society website here and outside of the Diocese here.
+Advertised Masses in the Extraordinary Form within the Diocese can be found on the Latin Mass Society website here and outside of the Diocese here.

 Bishop Campbell, in September 2014, established a Shrine for prayer and worship exclusively in the Extraordinary Form ran by the Institute of Christ the King Sovereign Priest at St Walburge’s, Preston.
 A further shrine church was similarly established by Bishop Campbell, under the care of the Institute, in September 2017 at English Martyrs, Preston.

 How to Say the Extraordinary Form :